 - 2.1.
 There are many risks that Norfolk County Council face in delivering the services that it is required to deliver.
-When risks have been identified there are a number of industry accepted methods to treat or mitigate these risk. - 2.2.
-There are four accepted methods to treat and mitigate identified risks: - Avoid: Decide not to start or continue with an activity that gives rise to the risk.
+When risks have been identified there are a number of industry accepted methods to treat or mitigate these risks. - 2.2.
+There are four main methods to treat and mitigate identified risks used by the industry: - Avoid: Decide not to start or continue with an activity that gives rise to the risk.
 Stop the activity or find a different way of doing it.
-The application of this option is often limited, especially in terms of strategic risks. - Reduce: Take actions to reduce the impact, e.g. contingency arrangements.
-Take action to reduce the likelihood e.g. alternative systems, increased training, physical improvements to premises etc. - Tolerate: One example of the value of risk management is recognising that it may be appropriate to place an activity 'at risk' yet continue with it. - Transfer: Share the exposure, either totally or in part, with a partner or contractor, or through insurance. - 2.3.
-Risk transfer is usually accomplished through the use of an insurance policy, although not exclusively.
+The application of this option is often limited, especially in terms of strategic risks. - Reduce: Take actions to reduce the impact of the activity, e.g. contingency arrangements.
+Act to reduce the likelihood e.g. alternative systems, increased training, physical improvements to premises etc. - Tolerate: One example of the value of risk management is recognising that it may be appropriate to place an activity 'at risk' yet continue with it with agreed constraints. - Transfer: Share the exposure, either totally or in part, with a partner or contractor, or through insurance. - 2.3.
+Risk transfer is usually accomplished using an insurance policy, although not exclusively.
 This is at its most basic, a voluntary agreement between two parties, the insurance company and the policyholder, in this case Norfolk County Council.
-In such an agreement the insurance company takes on strictly defined financial risks from the policyholder.
-If an event occurs that is covered by the insurance policy, the insurance company will make good the agreed financial loss. - 2.4.
-For providing this type of cover against loss the insurance company charges a fee, or insurance premium, for accepting the risk.
-In addition there may be deductibles, reserves, reinsurance and other financial agreements that modify the financial risk the insurance company takes on. - 2.5.
+In such an agreement the insurer takes on strictly defined financial risks from the policyholder.
+If an event occurs that is covered by the insurance policy, the insurer will make good the agreed financial loss. - 2.4.
+For providing this type of cover against loss the insurer charges a fee, or insurance premium, for accepting the risk which is based on the level of perceived risk.
+In addition, there may be deductibles, reserves, reinsurance and other financial agreements that modify the financial risk the insurer takes on. - 2.5.
 Not all identified risks are insurable, non-insurable risks are risks that an insurer is not willing to take on because the future losses cannot be estimated.
 Examples of non-insurable risks would include criminal prosecution, loss of reputation and risks around political decision making. - 2.6.
 Most risks that are identified can be insured against.
-However the cost of insurance, the premium charged by the insurer, will reflect the level of risk the insurer believes they are taking on.
-The premium is very dependent upon the claims history of the particular organisation and how effective risk mitigation measures are that have already been implemented. - 2.7.
+However, the cost of insurance, the premium charged by the insurer, will reflect the level of risk the insurer believes they are taking on.
+The premium is very dependent upon the claims history of the particular organisation and how effective risk mitigation measures are that have already been implemented.

+2.7.
 The cost of cover or the premiums are also dependent upon the level of deductible (excess) that is attached to the policy.
 The greater the excess generally the lower the cost of the cover will be.
 The policyholder will be responsible for the full costs of any claim up to the excess, and where a claim is above the excess the insurer will be responsible for the balance.